 - 1. Park the machine on a level surface, with the engine shut off and all fluids cold. - 2.
 Perform a visual inspection of both the power unit and the attachment.
 Look for loose or missing hardware, damaged components, or signs of wear. - 3.
-Inspect the hydraulic hoses and the hydraulic fittings to ensure tight, leak free connections.
+If equipped, inspect the hydraulic hoses and the hydraulic fittings to ensure tight, leak free connections. - 4.
+Inspect the belts for damage or excessive wear.
+Refer to the Belt Inspection section of this manual. - 5.
+Inspect the cutting knives and mounting bolts.
+The blades should be sharp and securely fastened.
+Service as required. - 6.
+Check for rotor vibration.
+Refer to the Checking for Rotor Vibration section.